Free Marwan Barghouti Now

-Marwan Barghouti is often described as Palestine’s Nelson Mandela.
-Like Mandela, he has been unjustly imprisoned for resisting oppression and fighting for the rights of his people.
-He has spent over 23 years in prison following a trial widely condemned by international observers for failing to meet basic standards of due process.
+Unjustly imprisoned for resisting oppression and fighting for the rights of his people, Marwan Barghouti is widely regarded as the Palestinian Nelson Mandela.
+He has spent almost 25 years in prison following a trial widely condemned by international observers for failing to meet basic standards of due process.
 Human rights organisations around the world have raised serious concerns about his torture in Israeli prisons and his deteriorating health.

 Barghouti’s continued detention by Israel is seen as a major obstacle to reconciliation and a credible peace process.
 He commands broad support across Palestinian society and has consistently advocated for unity and democratic reform.